EDITORIAL: The topsy-turvy job market - NewsBreak

 EDITORIAL: The topsy-turvy job market

 You don’t need to check results of the latest business survey to know many retailers and restaurants in the region are understaffed, but not by choice.
-The “help wanted” signs went up throughout the Southern New Hampshire and the Merrimack Valley as the pandemic restrictions loosened and hiring starting picking up.
-But, rather than streaming back to the same jobs they held before, many people are changing fields or seeking jobs that pay more than before.www.eagletribune.com
+The “help wanted” signs went up throughout the Merrimack Valley and North Shore, as the pandemic restrictions loosened and hiring starting picking up.
+But, rather than streaming back to the same jobs they held before, many people are changing fields or seeking jobs that pay more than before.www.newburyportnews.com

 Comments / 0